grish-ka/blinky-pico/README.md

 ## 🚑 Troubleshooting

 **"Directory not found"** or **Cache Errors**:
-If you move the project or update the SDK path, clear the cache:
+If you move the project or update the SDK path, CMake might fail.
+Clear the cache:
 ```bash
 cd src/build
 rm -rf *